How to get caught up On a Mountain of Laundry

 - Check all the pockets and pre-treat stains for these 2-3 loads before you begin.

 My family wears all colored socks and underwear so I wash everything together.
 But if your family wears white undergarments, meaning you must do them separately, start with a load of socks and underwear.

 Then if nothing else goes right all day and laundry gets moved to the another day, you’ll at least have clean undergarments.

 Hooray for clean skivvies!!

-Be sure to set a timer so you can be sure to get all 2-3 loads through the process without ending up downstairs scrubbing baseboards or asleep and drooling in front of reruns of The Middle.
+Be sure to set a timer so you can get all 2-3 loads through the initial laundry catch-up without ending up downstairs scrubbing baseboards or asleep and drooling in front of reruns of The Middle.